 We plan to further develop esmethadone as our priority program.
-As the drug esmethadone is an NCE, the regulatory pathway required to support and NDA submission will consist of conducting a full clinical development program.
-We plan to also generate intellectual property (IP) that will further protect our products from competition.
-We will continue to prioritize our product development activities after taking into account the resources we have available, market dynamics and potential for adding value.
+As the drug esmethadone is an NCE, the regulatory pathway required to support an NDA submission involves a full clinical development program.
+We plan to continue to generate intellectual property (IP) that will further protect our products from competition.
+We will also continue to prioritize our product development activities after taking into account the resources we have available, market dynamics and potential for adding value.